TouchFishPioneer/recruit/API.md

 ### Login and Logout

-1. Get the uuid of the captcha
+1. Get the storage key of the captcha

     Request

     ```http request
-    GET /log/teacher/captcha
+    GET /log/teacher/captcha/key
     ```

     Response